PWMU/pwmu.github.io/Activities.md

 ## Memorials
   - **Book of Remembrance**
-    - When a PWMU member dies the Branch, or any member, may make a donation to PWMU to have the name written in the Book of Remembrance.
+    When a PWMU member dies the Branch, or any member, may make a donation to PWMU to have the name written in the Book of Remembrance.
 Simply send a letter with details of the deceased, including date of death and next-of-kin.
 A card is sent to the next-of-kin and the donation is sent to Kirkbrae Presbyterian Homes.
   - **Memorial Donations**
-    - Donations may also be made at the funeral of a member.
+    Donations may also be made at the funeral of a member.
 Their name is written in the Book of Memorial Donations and the gift is either allocated by Council to a missionary or the donors may specify where they want the donation to go.

 ## Collections
-  -Used Stamps
+  - Used Stamps
-  -5c Coins for Orbus
+  - 5c Coins for Orbus

 ## Events
-  -Country Rally
+  - Country Rally
-  -Thanksgiving Rally
+  - Thanksgiving Rally
-  -Annual General Meeting & Missionary Reports -Dayspring Day for Children
+  - Annual General Meeting & Missionary Reports
+  - Dayspring Day for Children